savoygrizzly/dimrill/README.md

         validateData:boolean, default true //Validate the data passed to authorizers
         ivmTimeout: number, default 500 //timeout for the ivm in ms
-        ivmMemoryLimit: number, default 8, min 8 //max ivm memory in Mb }
+        ivmMemoryLimit: number, default 8, min 8 //max ivm memory in Mb
+        schemaPrefix: string, prefix all schemas with provided prefix, default "" }
 ):Dimrill
 ```